 On February 22, 1965, apartments on the second and third floors of 304 Commonwealth were damaged by fire.

-In May of 1978, Josephine D’Amore transferred the property to herself as trustee of the 304 Commonwealth Avenue Trust.
+On May 17, 1978, Josephine D’Amore transferred the property to herself as trustee of the 304 Commonwealth Avenue Trust.

 Josephine D’Amore died in July of 1979 and Mary Dobrov became successor trustee and beneficiary of the 304 Commonwealth Avenue Trust.

-In April of 2007, the 304 Commonwealth Avenue LLC purchased 304 Commonwealth from Mary Dobrov, trustee of the 304 Commonwealth Avenue Trust.
-In June of 2007, it applied for (and subsequently received) permission to convert the property from twelve apartments into three apartments.
-And in November of 2009, it converted the property into three condominium units, The Clark Weld House Condominium.
+In June of 2007, it applied for (and subsequently received) permission to convert the property from twelve apartments into three apartments, and on November 13, 2009, it converted the property into three condominium units, The Clark Weld House Condominium.